A Nightmare on Elm Street: Filming

 Principal photography began on June 11, 1984, and lasted a total of 32 days, in and around Los Angeles, California.
 The high school the protagonists attend was filmed at John Marshall High School, where many other productions such as Grease and Pretty in Pink have been filmed.
 The fictional street address of Nancy's house in the film is 1428 Elm Street; in real life, this house is a private home located in Los Angeles at 1428 North Genesee Avenue.
-The Lantz' family home was at 1419 North Genesee Avenue on the other side of the road.
+The Lantzes' family home was at 1419 North Genesee Avenue on the other side of the road.
 The boiler room scenes and police station interior were shot in the Lincoln Heights Jail (closed since 1965) building, while the exterior used for the police station was Cahuenga Branch Library.
 Rod's burial was filmed at Evergreen Cemetery.
 The American Jewish University on 15600 Mulholland Drive was used for the Katja Institute for the Study of Sleep Disorders visited by Marge and Nancy.

 During production, over 500 gallons of fake blood were used for special effects production.
 For the blood geyser sequence, the filmmakers used the same revolving room set that was used for Tina's death.
 While filming the scenes, the cameraman and Craven himself were mounted in fixed seats taken from a Datsun B-210 car while the set rotated.
 The film crew inverted the set and attached the camera so that it looked like the room was right side up, then they poured the red water into the room.
 They used dyed water because the special effects blood did not have the right look for a geyser.
 During filming of this scene, the red water poured out in an unexpected way and caused the rotating room to spin.
 Much of the water spilled out of the bedroom window covering Craven and Langenkamp.
 Earth's gravity was also used to film another take for the TV version in which a skeleton shoots out from the hollowed out bed and smashes into the "ceiling".

 More work was done for Freddy's boiler room than made it into the film; the film crew constructed a whole sleeping place for Freddy, showing that he was quite a hobo, an outcast and reject from society, living and sleeping where he worked, and surrounding himself with naked Barbie dolls and other things as a showcase of his fantasies and perversions.
 This place was supposed to be where he forged his glove and abducted and murdered his victims.